 Humiliation Conga: America, when he has to apologise for the Great Depression here, at the end of "Lithuania's Immigration" (leading to a Yank the Dog's Chain).
 Actually, the treatment he gets differs from country to country depending on how badly they crashed.
 It ranges from 'America it seems is too inexperienced in these things' (Japan -3), to 'Your Ass is mine!'
 (France, -30).
 And Russia takes the cake by being typically tactless (+ 65).

-Italy's voice actor, Daisuke Namikawa, sings the ending themes, and the main eight characters' voice actors have their own respective albums.
+Italy's voice actor, Daisuke Namikawa, sings the ending themes, and the main eight characters' voice actors have their own respective character CDs, Marukaite Chikyuu and Hatafutte Parade songs.

-Taiwan, Hong Kong, Romano, Spain, Prussia, Canada, and Rome also have character songs.
-Rome and Chibitalia have a duo, the Baltics and the Bad Friends Trio both have group songs.
+Hong Kong, Taiwan, Seychelles, Canada and Rome also have character songs.
+Rome and Chibitalia have a duet, and the Baltic Trio and the Bad Friends Trio both have group songs.

 I Have Boobs, You Must Obey!: When a young Russia asked his big sister Ukraine for advice on getting people to do what he says, she told him to "Just bring out the milk-makers!"